maricante/ppSDF/README.md

 Tested with *Python 3.10.12* on *Ubuntu 22.04* and *macOS 14.4.1*.

-Python dependencies are listed in `requirements.txt`. *Open3D* might require additonal setup of a C++ compiler, if not already present.
+Python dependencies are listed in `requirements.txt`. *Open3D* additionally requires a working C++ compiler.

-*(Optional)* For GPU acceleration, a compatible version of CUDA is required.
-Tested for CUDA 11.5.
+*(Optional)* For GPU acceleration, a compatible version of CUDA is required (tested with CUDA 11.5).

 ## Conda setup